 The International Society of Wheelchair Professionals (ISWP) is a global resource for wheelchair service standards and provision through advocacy, education, standards, evidence-based practice, innovation and a platform for information exchange.
 CLASP and ISWP closely coordinate to address the deficit in high-quality assistive products and services available globally.

 Global Cooperation on Assistive Technology (GATE) is a World Health Organization-launched initiative to help improve access to high-quality, affordable assistive products worldwide.
 CLASP looks to GATE’s leadership in developing global service and procurement guidelines and uses its Priority Assistive Products List (APL) as guidance when adding products to the CLASP catalogue.

 How to Work with CLASP

 CLASP seeks both monetary and in-kind contributions to further its mission to increase access to quality assistive products for people with disabilities in low and middle-income countries.
-Monetary contributions allow CLASP to purchase stock or send assistive products to service providers that distribute wheelchairs in line with international best practices, like WHO’s 8-Steps.
+Monetary contributions allow CLASP to purchase stock or send mobility aids to service organizations that provide wheelchairs in line with international best practices, like WHO’s 8-Steps.
 In-kind contributions offset costs related to marketing and operations.
 All contributions are gratefully accepted, responsibly utilized, and reported to USAID.

 For more information or to make a donation please email firstname.lastname@example.org.